sarahesbie/esbie-journal/building-a-simple-website-with-html-and-css.md

 **1. Get set up...**

 1. Open the website folder in VS Code
-2. Open the website index file in your web browser
+2. Open the website index.html file in your web browser
+3. Open index.html file in VS Code

-**2. Add content and structure in index.html**
+**2. Add some 'tags' in index.html**

+Remember, tags are

 1. Add a first-level heading using `<h1>` tags: